ctrueden/equilibrium/_pages/calendar.md

 consequence, some nations have an imbalance of seasons, as noted in the following table.

-Furthermore, the moon does move through its phases evenly throughout the year, but rather spends substantially more time waxing than waning, reaching its fullest at the midpoint between the Arenan and Ignan solar apexes, and its newest at the midpoint between the Terran and Glacian solar apexes.
+Furthermore, the moon does not move through its phases evenly throughout the year, but rather spends substantially more time waxing than waning, reaching its fullest at the midpoint between the Arenan and Ignan solar apexes, and its newest at the midpoint between the Terran and Glacian solar apexes.

 |  When | Event               | Element(s)  | Summer<br>Solstice           | Autumn<br>Equinox            | Winter<br>Solstice           | Spring<br>Equinox            |
 |------:|---------------------|-------------|------------------------------|------------------------------|------------------------------|------------------------------|